Metris and the 3 R's

 - NCR3 (National Centre for Replacement, Refinement and Reduction of Animals in Research

 Refinement has been experienced because the fast analysis tools enabled the researchers to alter the course of the experiment based on preliminary results of the first test-sessions.
-Early decision making by management helps to reduce useless experiments that do not provide the expected insights.
+Early decision making by management helps to reduce useless experiments that do not provide the expected insights or to refine an experiment in the beginning of a trial and not at the end.

 To find out more about our RRR objectives and possibilities, please contact us: